Digital Buildings Abstract Model

 General Types

 The first of these is the concept of a General Type.
 A general type is simply a broad category of types for which there may be many variations.
-An example might be an Air-Handler or Heat Exchanger.
+An example might be an air handling unit (AHU) or a heat exchanger (HX).
 Each of these general types is instantiated as an entity type (sometimes with no fields) and inherited by any type that represents a specific variation on the class.

-Umbrella types are given 1-4 character abbreviations as names (ex: AHU or HX),
+General types are given 1-4 character abbreviations as names (e.g., AHU, HX, VAV, etc.),

 Abstract Functional Groups

-Abstract functional groups are sets of fields required for understanding a
+Abstract functional groups (aka abstract types) are sets of fields required for understanding a

 particular discrete device function.
 For example, airflow control would have a

-field for the flow setpoint and, flow sensor and damper command.
+field for the flow setpoint, flow sensor, and damper command.
 These field

 they cannot be assigned directly to entities.